adammurdoch/build-logic-interceptor/README.md

 Also uses a Groovy metaclass to intercept calls from dynamic Groovy code.
 3. Use a `SecurityManager` to intercept system property and file access.
 This intercepts all calls, including those made by the JDK and Gradle core.

-Agent
+Java Agent
 -----
+Pros
+- Nothing really, compared to the other options

+Cons
 - Need to filter out property and file access from the JDK and Gradle core classes.
-There's no obvious strategy for this other than walking the stack on each access when build logic is running.
+There's no obvious reliable strategy for this other than walking the stack on each access when build logic is running.
+Another option might be to whitelist certain properties and files and assume that only the JDK or Gradle uses these.
 - Very poor error reporting when something goes wrong with the instrumentation (produces a JVM crash report with no stack trace).

 ClassLoader
 ----
+Pros
-- Captures usages only from build logic
+- Captures direct usages from build logic but not the JDK or Gradle core.
-- Can reuse to apply decoration to types, to fix `@Nested final` properties, mix in legacy APIs and so on.
-The result can be cached on disk rather than generated at runtime, and possibly applied at build time.
+- Can reuse this infrastructure to apply decoration to model types, to fix `@Nested final` properties, mix in legacy APIs and so on.
+The result can be cached on disk rather than generated at runtime, and possibly even generated at build time.
-- Is also applied when the build does not run in a daemon, except when running unit tests.
+- Is also applied automatically when the build does not run in a daemon, except when running unit tests.
+This is not the case for the other options.
+- We already use this approach to mix in some legacy types and methods.

+Cons
-- Need to intercept dynamic Groovy differently.
+- Need to intercept dynamic Groovy differently (but this is included in the experiment).
 - Does not intercept reflective invocation.
 It's unlikely that we care about this case, but could be combined with one of the other approaches if we do.

 Security Manager
 ----
+Pros
 - Most likely to intercept all file access through the various APIs.

+Cons
 - Need to filter out property and file access from the JDK and Gradle core classes.
 - Very easy to break the JDK startup.
 - Only works for APIs provided and instrumented by the JDK.
 - Does not allow patching of `System.getenv()` or `System.console()` in the daemon.
-It's unlikely that we want to solve those problems this way anyway.
+On the other hand, it's unlikely that we want to solve those problems by doing this.